backstage/backstage/docs/tutorials/package-role-migration.md

 }
 ```

-Every package role each has a fixed set of recommended scripts.
+Every package role has a fixed set of recommended scripts.
 It is strongly recommended that you use these scripts, as it allows for optimizations in other parts of the CLI.
 You can migrate to using all of these scripts by running the following command:

 ```sh
 yarn backstage-cli migrate package-scripts